jkillingsworth/jkillingsworth.com/_posts/2018-02-14-how-much-is-an-option-worth.md

   {% endlatex %}
 </figure>

-Again, using the formula defined above, we can compute the intrinsic value of the option at each of the possible outcomes:
+Using the formula above again, we can compute the intrinsic value of the option at each of the possible outcomes:

 <figure class="equation">
   {% latex 05 %}